 You can watch full episodes of Magnum, P.I. for free on Hulu.

 Kojak was the man.
 Just look at him.
 His big bald Grecian head struck fear in the hearts of criminals prowling the South Manhattan streets.
 Theo Kojak (played by Telly Savalas) was a tough and tenacious NYPD cop who dressed well and liked to suck on his trademark lollipop.
-He had a gravely voice with a tough New York accent that made the ladies melt, especially when he dropped his foolproof line, “Who loves ya, baby?”
+He had a gravelly voice with a tough New York accent that made the ladies melt, especially when he dropped his foolproof line, “Who loves ya, baby?”

 You can watch full episodes of Kojak for free on Hulu.com.

 Ex-con turned private investigator, Jim Rockford (played by James Garner) wasn’t your typical TV private dick.
 He’d just as soon avoid a fight and go fishing than bust down a door with pistols a-blazing.
 Rockford rarely carried a gun and instead relied on his wits, smooth talking, and patented Rockford Turn, executed in his gold Pontiac Firebird Esprit.
 Rockford didn’t make much money as a private eye, mainly because his clients weaseled out of his “$200 a day plus expenses” fee.
-So Rockford lived in a trailer by the beach and bought off the rack clothing.
+So Rockford lived in a trailer by the beach and bought off-the-rack clothing.
 But he did it with the kind of charm and style that richer men could only aspire to.

 You can watch full episodes of The Rockford Files for free on Hulu.com.